xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

 * Next level, machine is divided into 4 groups:   default-sdr—1 , default-sdr—2, sysadmin and tp_app.partition with cpu shares at 1024, 1024, 1024 and 256 respectively.

-Now we can start calculating:
+Now, we can start calculating:
 * When no 3rd party application (docker or LXC, I’m not talking about native) is running on the system, then the allocation of CPU for the 3 system subgroups are: default-sdr—1 share = 1024/(1024+1024+1024)  = 33.33% default-sdr—2 share = 1024/(1024+1024+1024)  = 33.33%